furmilion/VVVVVV-Pygame/README.md

 + Adjusted Fall speed (20 -> 16)
 + Adjusted conveyor belt strength (5 -> 4)
 + Fixed clipping issue with floor and ceiling
-+ Added buffer system for non-vertical platforms (how to fix?)
++ Added buffer system for non-vertical platforms
 + Added death animation
 + Polished ending cutscene to be more like VVVVVV's
 + Added more forgiveness with fatal hitboxes in the form of invincibility frames